A fresh take on risk and valuation

 Following the adoption of the final Basel III rules, the real estate exposure class will be reclassified to provide greater granularity in terms of the inherent risk associated with various forms of real estate transactions and loans.

 The new risk-weighting treatment keeps the distinction between residential and commercial mortgages.
-Still, it adds more granularity depending on the type of exposure (whether the guaranteed property generates income streams) and the stage of the property (construction phase vs completed property).
+Still, it adds more granularity depending on the type of exposure (whether the guaranteed property generates income streams) and the stage of the property (construction phase vs completed property) (Art.
+124).

 As a result, new definitions are updated, replaced, or inserted in CRR3 to clarify the meaning of the various forms of real estate exposures secured by mortgages, including IPRE mortgages, by clearly separating exposures secured by mortgages on residential and commercial real estate (residential and commercial).